Attention deficit hyperactivity disorder: Adults

 Adults with ADHD are diagnosed under the same criteria, including that their signs must have been present by the age of six to twelve.
 The individual is the best source for information in diagnosis, however others may provide useful information about the individual's symptoms currently and in childhood; a family history of ADHD also adds weight to a diagnosis.
 Certain assessments, such as the Wender Utah Rating Scale (WURS), attempt to assess these childhood ADHD symptoms by having adults retrospectively recall their experiences as children.
 While the core symptoms of ADHD are similar in children and adults, they often present differently in adults than in children: for example, excessive physical activity seen in children may present as feelings of restlessness and constant mental activity in adults.

 Worldwide, it is estimated that 2.58% of adults have persistent ADHD (where the individual currently meets the criteria and there is evidence of childhood onset), and 6.76% of adults have symptomatic ADHD (meaning that they currently meet the criteria for ADHD, regardless of childhood onset).
 In 2020, this was 139.84 million and 366.33 million affected adults respectively.
-Around 15% of children with ADHD continue to meet full DSM-IV-TR criteria at 25 years of age, and 50% still experience some symptoms.
+About 15% of children with ADHD continue to meet full DSM-IV-TR criteria at 25 years of age, and 50% still experience some symptoms.
 As of 2010, most adults remain untreated.
 Many adults with ADHD without diagnosis and treatment have a disorganised life, and some use non-prescribed drugs or alcohol as a coping mechanism.
 Other problems may include relationship and job difficulties, and an increased risk of criminal activities.
 Associated mental health problems include depression, anxiety disorders, and learning disabilities.

 Some ADHD symptoms in adults differ from those seen in children.
 While children with ADHD may climb and run about excessively, adults may experience an inability to relax, or may talk excessively in social situations.
 Adults with ADHD may start relationships impulsively, display sensation-seeking behaviour, and be short-tempered.
 Addictive behaviour such as substance abuse and gambling are common.
 Previously, changes in ADHD presentation over time led to those diagnosed as children appearing to have outgrown the DSM-IV criteria.
 The DSM-5 addresses this issue by differentiating childhood and adult diagnostic criteria, a marked departure from the DSM-IV, which did not fully take into account the differences in impairments seen in adulthood compared to childhood.

 For diagnosis in an adult, the presence of symptoms since childhood is generally required.
 However, a proportion of adults who meet the criteria for ADHD in adulthood would not have been diagnosed with ADHD as children.
 Most cases of late-onset ADHD develop the disorder between the ages of 12–16 and may therefore be considered early adult or adolescent-onset ADHD.